Bulacan

-It has 569 barangays in 20 municipalities and four component cities (Baliwag, Malolos the provincial capital, Meycauayan, and San Jose del Monte).
+It has 572 barangays in 20 municipalities and four component cities (Baliwag, Malolos the provincial capital, Meycauayan, and San Jose del Monte the largest city).
 Bulacan is located immediately north of Metro Manila.
 Bordering Bulacan are the provinces of Pampanga to the west, Nueva Ecija to the north, Aurora and Quezon to the east, and Metro Manila and Rizal to the south.
 Bulacan also lies on the north-eastern shore of Manila Bay.

 In the 2020 census, Bulacan had a population of 3,708,890 people, the most populous in Central Luzon and the third most populous in the Philippines, after Cebu and Cavite.
-Bulacan's most populated city is San Jose del Monte, the most populated municipality is Santa Maria while the least populated is Doña Remedios Trinidad.
+Bulacan's most populated city is San Jose del Monte, the most populated municipality is Santa Maria, while the least populated is Doña Remedios Trinidad yet the largest municipality in terms of area.

-In 1899, the historic Barasoain Church in Malolos was the birthplace of the first constitutional democracy in Asia.
+In 1899, the historic Barasoain Church in Malolos was the birthplace of the First Philippine Republic, sometimes described as the first constitutional democracy in Asia.

 On November 7, 2018, the Provincial Government of Bulacan bagged its fourth Seal of Good Local Governance award.
 The SGLG award is a progressive assessment system that gives distinction to remarkable governance performance.

-This province is a part of Greater Manila Area.
+Etymology

+The name Bulacan was named after the town Bulakan which is derived from the Tagalog word bulak, which means cotton in the English language.
+It is due to the abundance of cotton plant growing in the region.

 History

-Spanish Colonial Era
+The First Constitutional Democracy in Asia was proclaimed in 1899 at the Barasoain Church in Malolos City, the capital of Bulacan.

+Bulacan is also the birthplace of the famous men and women of the country, like Marcelo H. del Pilar, known as "The Great Propagandist", and General Gregorio del Pilar who is famed as "The Tirad Pass Hero".

+The poet Francisco Balagtas, the singer Nicanor Abelardo, and the sculptor Guillermo Tolentino are some notable artists from Bulacan.